 Figure 4.
 Choosing the correct camera, lenses, and lighting for your vision application requires careful consideration.
 NI has partnered with industry-leading vision manufactures to provide the necessary components for your system.

 Improve the integration and performance of your next machine vision application with CompactRIO: The Ultimate Multipurpose Controller.
-Learn more about the CompactRIO platform, or read additional papers in this series.
+Learn more about the CompactRIO platform, or read more about the CompactRIO Controller.

 1Source: IMS Research (now part of HIS Inc.)Forecast presented includes only embedded vision systems and system predicted to include the installation of augmented reality, video analytics, or similar embedded vision applications.